TotallyInformation/awesome-to-me/windows-apps.md

 Tools for working with general business information.

 - [Microsoft Office](https://products.office.com/en-gb/whats-new-office) - Love or hate it,
-  it is the defacto standard and best of the bunch.
+  it is the de facto standard and best of the bunch.

   Incredibly powerful if you actually invest time in *learning* it.
 Most people don't even if they use it constantly and so never really get the benefit of the time it can save if used correctly.